raku-community-modules/XML/README.md

-The XML::Grammar library was originally based on the now defunct [XML::Grammar::Document](http://github.com/krunen/xml) library, but modified to work with Rakudo 'ng' and later 'nom', with other changes specific to the Exemel model.
+The XML::Grammar library was originally based on the now defunct [XML::Grammar::Document](http://github.com/krunen/xml) library, but modified to work with Rakudo 'ng' and later 'nom', with other changes specific to this library.

 ## License